 The History behind the Abandoned Boat in the Spree River

-The story says that Franz Günther Van de Lücht bought the boat back in 1975 and he was the one that converted it into a passenger boat.
+The story says that Franz Günther Van de Lücht repurchased the boat in 1975 and he was the one that converted it into a passenger boat.
 In 1984, the boat was ready in its home port of Höchst, in Frankfurt-am-Main.
 This is where Van de Lücht started offering trips to France via the Rhine river.
-Then, the Berlin Wall was gone and the DDR waterways were open once again.
-This is when Van de Lücht realized that his dream of the Mecklenburg waterways could become reality.
+Then, the Berlin Wall was gone, and the DDR waterways were open once again.
+This was when Van de Lücht realized that his dream of the Mecklenburg waterways could become a reality.

 MS Dr. Ingrid Wengler first trip on new waters was in June 1990, from the Palast der Republik to the Müritz Lake and I can only imagine how amazing that trip was.
 A couple of years later, some financial problems ended up making Franz Günther Van de Lücht declare bankruptcy.
 This was 1992 and the boat was seized and taken to the Stralau Peninsula in the Spree river here in Berlin.
 But Van de Lücht didn’t give up his dream and he lived on the boat until October 1996 when everything that could go wrong became even worse.